azkriven16/eb/README.md

-# New Portfolio (Next.js)
+# Euger Portfolio (Next.js)

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It showcases a portfolio with desktop, mobile, and GIF previews.
+Welcome to Euger Bonete's portfolio!
+This project is built with Next.js using create-next-app and features a showcase of desktop, mobile, and GIF previews of my work.

 ## Screenshots